BenjaminShinar/udemy-python-comprehensive-bootcamp/Lectures/section_26_27_api_crud.md

 </details>

-## Creating A Crud App
+## Section 27: Creating A Crud App

 <details>
 <summary>
-a simple application that lists records of books and interacts with a database
+a simple application that lists records of books and interacts with a database.
 </summary>

 ### What is CRUD